 “I think one of the most common misconceptions about mental health is that it represents weakness, or is the ‘fault’ of the individual… that if you did more, or were more positive, or less sensitive, then the hardship wouldn’t come to pass.
 And that simply isn’t true.
 I believe context is central to mental health, and I make room for the role of systemic injustices, cultural clashes, and the ails of the body in understanding anyone I work with.” -Sabina S.

-I have over 10+ years experience working in the treatment of trauma (Complex Trauma, Developmental/ Attachment Trauma), sexual difficulties (desire, arousal/ pleasure, orgasm, pain), body image/ eating disorders (anorexia, bulimia, BED), relationship difficulties, grief/ loss, and identity confusion (including gender and sexual identity).
 I take a self-empowering, non-hierarchical, humanistic, and dynamic approach to therapy, incorporating techniques from Mindfulness and Somatic Therapies, Movement and Expressive Arts Practices, Humanistic, Cognitive Behavioural, Psychodynamic, and Insight and Acceptance Oriented Practices.
-I have expertise treating difficulties relating to disconnection from the body, and its impact on sexual and relational experiences (e.g., pleasure, satisfaction), eating behaviours, self identity and self worth, and general wellbeing (e.g., stress, anxiety, depression).
-One of my passions is in helping people (e.g., with sexual traumas) (re)negotiate their way into intimacy and sexuality, using consent based, pleasure focused and embodied methods.
+One of my passions is in helping sensitive people with intimacy difficulties (re)negotiate their way, in an often insensitive world, into healthier forms of these kinds of relationships, using consent based, pleasure focused and embodied methods.

 As a therapist, I work to provide a safe, supportive and empowering space, rooted in principles of transparency, authenticity, consent, and non judgement, where we can safely delve into the murky areas, explore struggles and build the skills and confidence necessary to make desired life changes.